Trewaters/security-README/README.md

 # "security-README", proposed standard for open source repos

-Modifying an idea that was proposed here ( https://github.com/securitytxt/security-txt ).
-Making a template and guidelines for the `security.md` ReadMe file.
-Basically designers should still create a "security text file" and place it in the `/.well-known/` directory but the Policy `.html` should point to this `security.md` file if it is an open source project.
+This security ReadMe file, referred to as `SECURITY.md`, is modifying an idea proposed here ( https://github.com/securitytxt/security-txt ).
+The security ReadMe file creates a template with guidelines for open source projects.
+If a designer wishes, they could still create a "security text file", referred to as `security.txt`, and place it in the `/.well-known/` directory.
+Then the security policy (security.policy:"https://example.com/SECURITY.md") should point to this `SECURITY.md` file in an open source project's root directory.
+The security text file is a standard for applications deployed in the wild that want a machine readable security file.
+The security ReadMe file is a human readable file for contributors and maintainers that is easy to use.

-## What should the `security.md` do?
-**What is the main purpose of `security.md`?**
+## What is the  purpose of `SECURITY.md`?
 Improve reporting and fixing vulnerabilities when they are discovered.
-A security read me should be in all open source commits.
-Providing guidelines on how to get in touch with projects about security issues.
+A security ReadMe file should be in all open source commits.
+It provides guidelines on how to contact projects about security issues, or bugs.

 ## Getting Started
-- "verbose", this `README.md` has all the definitions and descriptions of what I propose.
+- "verbose", this `./README.md` has all the definitions and descriptions of what I propose.
-- "tl;dr", `security.md` is a template which can be copied if you want to get up and running.
+- "tl;dr", `./SECURITY.md` is a template which can be copied if you want to get up and running.

 1. Create a `security.txt` file.
 See example below:
 ```